-As noted previously in this technical report, this test consists of three procedures: (1) cast gold crown, (2) porcelain-fused-to-metal crown preparation, and (3) ceramic crown preparation.
+As noted previously in this technical report, this test consists of three procedures: Anterior Lithium Disilicate Ceramic Crown Preparation, Monolithic Zirconia Crown Preparation, and Porcelain-Fused-to-Zirconia Crown Preparation.
 The total score is 100 points.
 The cut score for pass/fail is 75.

-A principal components factor analysis with varimax rotation showed that the three subtests of the prosthodontics test represent a single factor.
+An exploratory factor analysis with varimax rotation showed that the three subtests of the prosthodontics test represent a single factor.
 That is, the three procedures are highly related.
 Thus, an ordinary coefficient alpha is sufficient for estimating reliability.